mike1393/traffic-sign-classification-tensorflow/README.md

     2. Image Data Generator: I used the TensorFlow image data generator to rescale and augment the dataset.

 ## :mag_right: Finding Architecture
 Before we start finding the architecture, let's take a look at the base case first.
 The following strategy is inspired heavily by :fire:[Christ Deotte’s](https://www.kaggle.com/code/cdeotte/how-to-choose-cnn-architecture-mnist/notebook) :fire:work.
 Please make sure to check it out if you are interested :thumbsup:.
-The detail script can be found in [./model.py](https://github.com/mike1393/traffic-sign-classification-tensorflow/blob/main/models.py) Similar to his work, I use the following annotation for model layers.
+The detail script can be found in [./finding_architecture.py](https://github.com/mike1393/traffic-sign-classification-tensorflow/blob/main/finding_architecture.py) and [./model.py](https://github.com/mike1393/traffic-sign-classification-tensorflow/blob/main/models.py).
+Similar to his work, I use the following annotation for model layers.

 - Convolution layer: 32C5 denotes Conv2D(filter=32, kernel_size=5, activation=’relu’).
 - Max Pooling Layer:  P denotes MaxPool2D().